Topics of plans for the section "Knowledge"

 3. Features of scientific knowledge:

-b) a special language that includes special terms, strictly defined concepts, symbols;
+b) a special language, including special terms, strictly defined concepts, symbols;

 4. Levels of scientific knowledge: